 12. Do a day trip to Bamberg

 There are many things to do in Nuremberg, but if you are eager in seeing some other towns while there, we would definitely recommend you to do a day trip to Bamberg.
 Bamberg is such a great town to wander, with many things to do and lots of surprises – including special local dishesh to try.
 Check out what to do when you only have one day in Bamberg here.

 13. Do a day trip to Rothenburg ob der Tauber

 As soon as we visited Rothenburg ob der Tauber, we put it on our list of most beautiful and charming German towns.
 The old town center, surrounded by the defence walls is amazing to get lots.
 Just wandering around makes a stop there worth your time.
-One of the best things to do in Nuremberg is also making some day trips, so check out why Rothenburg should get on your bucket list here.
+One of the best things to do in Nuremberg is also making some day trips, so kame sure to tick off the best things to do in Rothenburg ob der Tauber.

 Even though we did not visit Nuremberg during its Christmas market, as first planned, we actually enjoyed the city so much, we would not mind to come back again – hopefully the next time it really will be for the famous Christmas market.
 But there are plenty of things to do in Nuremberg, no matter when you are traveling there.

 Travel tip on where to sleep to still have easy acces to all the best things to do in Nuremberg?

 Now that we have our little traveler with us, it is great to have a space where you can prepare something to eat, wash his dirty clothes and still have large enough space to play and jump around.
 That is why, staying at the amazing Adina Apartment Hotel in the old town of Nuremberg was ideal and we would definitely recommend it to everyone, especially if traveling to Nuremberg with kids.
 Not to mention that most of the best things in Nuremberg were reachable by foot.